opensearch-project/opensearch-ruby/opensearch-dsl/README.md

 ```

 The library doesn't depend on an Elasticsearch client -- its sole purpose is to facilitate
 building search definitions in Ruby.
-This makes it possible to use it with any Elasticsearch client:
+This makes it possible to use it with any OpenSearch client:

 ```ruby
 require 'opensearch/dsl'